mickeys/how_to_tips_and_tricks/README.md

-# how-to
+# how_to_tips_and_tricks

-Miscellaneous tips and tricks that don't fit elsewhere.
+All the geeky computational techniques, tips, and tricks that didn't fit elsewhere.